NgZiXin/Orbital-6402/README.md

 2. Create `.env` file under `Frontend` folder

 3. Add the following attribute into the .env file.
-You may find your ip address by running `ipconfig` in your terminal
+You may find your ip address by running `ipconfig` in your terminal or checking your phone settings

    ```
    # API Endpoint
    # Local device's IP address
-   EXPO_PUBLIC_DOMAIN='<your ip address here>'
+   EXPO_PUBLIC_DOMAIN='your device ip address'
    ```

 4. Start the app